Tory Burch LLC

-Tory Burch LLC is a luxury women's fashion label based in Manhattan, New York, United States.
+Tory Burch LLC is an American women's fashion label based in Manhattan, New York, United States.
 It was founded by American designer Tory Burch in 2004.
 As of 2019, Pierre-Yves Roussel is the CEO of the company.

 History

 Tory Burch began her fashion label – "Tory by TRB", later known as "Tory Burch" – in February 2004, launching it with a retail store in Manhattan's Nolita district.
 Most of the inventory sold out on the first day.
 When Oprah Winfrey endorsed her line on The Oprah Winfrey Show in April 2005, calling Burch "the next big thing in fashion", Burch's website received eight million hits the following day.

-Since launch, the company has grown to include more than 370 Tory Burch stores worldwide, including flagships in New York, Los Angeles, London, Paris, Rome, Tokyo, and Seoul, and ecommerce sites in seven languages.
+Since launch, the company has grown to include 400 Tory Burch stores worldwide, including flagships in New York, Los Angeles, London, Paris, Rome, Tokyo, and Seoul, and ecommerce sites in seven languages.
 The company’s Shanghai flagship, which launched in 2014, is its largest.
 The fashion line, which encompasses ready-to-wear, shoes, handbags, accessories, watches, home decor, and a fragrance and beauty collection, is also carried at over 3,000 department and specialty stores worldwide, including Saks Fifth Avenue, Bergdorf Goodman, Neiman Marcus, Nordstrom, and Bloomingdale's, as well as Harrods, Harvey Nichols, Galeries Lafayette, Lane Crawford, and Isetan.

 In 2009, Burch sold a minority stake in her company to a Mexican private equity firm, Tresalia Capital.
 Additional minority investors were added in December 2012 in conjunction with the settlement of a legal dispute between Burch and her ex-husband.
 This settlement is said to have removed a substantial obstacle to a forthcoming IPO, which has been the subject of considerable discussion in the financial and fashion industries.
 As of 2015, Burch had stated that there were no plans for the company to go public.
 In 2018, the company bought back Tresalia Capital's minority stake in the business.